-The most common termite found in North America—and in Tennessee—is the Eastern subterranean termite.
+The most common kind of termites in Tennessee are subterranean termites.
 Subterranean termites live underground and create mud tubes, a type of tunnel, to safely travel from their nest to their food sources.
 They have saw-toothed jaws which allow them to bite off small fragments of wood, which is how they inflict damage on structures such as your home.
 Subterranean termites are active 24/7, which means they’re constantly eating, making them the most destructive type of termite.

 Their colonies have several different castes; king, queen, soldiers, and workers.

-- The worker termites are generally small in size, around ⅛” long.
+- Worker termites - are generally small in size, around ⅛” long.
 For their entire 2-year lifespan, they will spend 24 hours a day working.
 In addition to their size, you’ll be able to identify them by their creamy, translucent color.

-- The swarmers are a little bigger, around ⅜” long, with a dark brown body.
+- Swarmers - are a little bigger, around ⅜” long, with a dark brown body.
 They’ll also have brown-gray wings, whereas the worker termites will not.

 Formosan termites are actually a species of subterranean termites, but are often differentiated due to their ability to cause extreme damage.
 A typical termite colony houses several thousands of termites, but a Formosan colony can contain several million.
 While they do live underground, they can also create nests aboveground, allowing them to easily travel as they rapidly destroy a structure.

-- The formosan swarmers are around the same size as the Eastern subterranean swarmers, measuring around 5/16”.
+- Formosan swarmers - are around the same size as the Eastern subterranean swarmers, measuring around 5/16”.
 The main difference is their coloring: pale yellow to brownish-yellow.

-To the untrained eye, a swarm of formosan termites might look a lot like flying ants, but there are differences.
-Termites have straight antennae and longish, flat bodies, where ants have curved antennae and a shorter body with a pinched-in thorax.
+To the untrained eye, termites might look a lot like flying ants, but there are differences.
+Termites have straight antennae and longish, flat bodies, whereas ants have curved antennae and shorter body with a pinched-in thorax.
 Ants will have a more narrow waist, whereas a termite will have a more narrow waist.
 Formosan termites enter homes through any wood contacting the soil and use mud tubes as their highway into structures where they colonize and feed.

 Signs You Have Termites

 Termites are small and discreet, making it difficult to spot them before it’s too late.
 Instead of searching for the pests themselves, it’s easier to keep a lookout for signs of termite activity instead.
-These include:
+Signs of termites include: